atkaridarshan04/ml-from-scratch-to-prod/docs/workflows/inference-online.md

 `lifespan` mechanism:

 - The model is fetched from MLflow Model Registry
-- The `production` alias is resolved
+- The `Production` alias is resolved
 - The model is stored in application state

 This avoids loading the model per request.